inoxlang/inox/docs/language-basics.md

 ({name: "John", additional_prop: 0} match object_pattern)
 ```

-By default object patterns are "exact": they don't accept additional properties.
+By default object patterns are **exact**: they don't accept additional properties.
-You can create an "inexact" object pattern by adding '...' in an object pattern
+You can create an **inexact** object pattern by adding '...' in an object pattern

 ```
 object_pattern = %{